This post contains affiliate links.

 How Do I Choose The Right Food For My Shiba Inu?

 Shiba Inus are at their best when their diet consists of 30% protein and 15-18% fat.
 Grain allergies are common so it’s best to avoid grain and preservative-based fillers when possible.
-Most dog foods are also categorized by age and weight ranges.
+Most dog foods are also categorized by age and weight range.

 Can I Raw Feed A Shiba Inu?